aolayeye/Election_Analysis/README.md

 ##### Candidate Results
-  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.
-  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
-  - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes won the election
+  - Diana DeGette, who received 73.8% of the vote and 272,892 votes, won the election

 ##### County Results
-  - The county with the largest turnout was Denver
+  - The county with the largest turnout was Denver.
-  - Jefferson county received 10.5% of the votes and 38,855 total votes
+  - Jefferson county received 10.5% of the votes and 38,855 total votes.
-  - Denver county received 82.8% of the votes and 306,055 total votes
+  - Denver county received 82.8% of the votes and 306,055 total votes.
-  - Arapahoe county received 6.7% of the votes and 24,801 total votes
+  - Arapahoe county received 6.7% of the votes and 24,801 total votes.
   - Denver county had the largest voter turnout.

 ![Candidate_Results](https://user-images.githubusercontent.com/67847583/117766880-d72bae00-b1f5-11eb-9442-ef5951aa8334.png)